nbering/nicholasbering-ca/_posts/2018-01-08-introducing-terraform-provider-ansible.md

 - `azurerm_public_ip.example.fqdn`
 - `cloudflare_record.example.hostname`

-We can also set some of the properties for the ansbile connection based on the Terraform configuration, so that your more-or-less static Ansible configuration doesn't need to know which provider is beneath a server.
+We can also set some of the properties for the Ansible connection based on the Terraform configuration, so that your more-or-less static Ansible configuration doesn't need to know which provider is beneath a server.
 For example, the Debian base images on AWS EC2 provision your key for the `admin` user by default... whereas on Azure this username is [blacklisted][14].
 So we could do something like this, with the same variable being used to provision the admin user on the Azure Linux VM:

 ```
 resource "ansible_host" "example" {